GaleevArslanDev/Omni/README.md

   - what nearby entities are currently observed
   - what the agent has or holds
   - what the deterministic task layer says is already done
-- The deterministic planner supports a small set of known multi-step patterns, self-state questions, and nearby-entity questions
+- The deterministic planner supports a small set of known multi-step patterns, self-state questions, nearby-entity questions, and basic entity-action commands

 Still intentionally limited:
 - Inventory interaction is currently limited to hotbar selection and holding an item already present in hotbar
 - Block placement currently covers single local placement from the main hand onto the block under cursor
 - Navigation currently covers explicit coordinate walking, not general long-range autonomous travel
-- Entity support currently covers perception and reporting, not combat, trading, feeding, or other direct interactions
+- Entity support currently covers basic targeting, approach, attack, pickup, and generic right-click interaction, not rich entity-specific behavior
+- Generic entity interaction only confirms that `activateEntity` was called; it does not verify successful trading, mounting, feeding, milking, or other scenario-specific outcomes
 - There is still no item transfer between arbitrary slots, chest handling, crafting, armor flow, or offhand automation
 - The planner is deliberately narrow and is not meant to be a general-purpose planner yet

 ## Core Milestones

+- **`v0.11.0` (Current)**: Added the first entity interaction layer through deterministic entity targeting, approach, attack, dropped-item pickup, and generic right-click interaction
-- **`v0.10.0` (Current)**: Added the first entity perception layer through structured nearby-entity observation and deterministic nearby-entity reporting
+- `v0.10.0`: Added the first entity perception layer through structured nearby-entity observation and deterministic nearby-entity reporting
 - `v0.9.0`: Added the first broader physical action layer through deterministic coordinate movement and validated block placement
 - `v0.8.0`: Turned inventory from passive knowledge into a first actionable layer through deterministic hotbar control and planned inventory execution
 - `v0.7.0`: Introduced the self-state layer through `AgentState`, extended observations with inventory data, and taught the agent to reason about itself separately from the world